tngoman/Offline_Invoicing/README.md

 # Offline Invoicing
- Desktop invoicing app created with electron
+ Desktop invoicing app built with electron

  **To use on Windows:**
  [Download](http://download.offlineinvoicing.com/OfflineInvoicing.msi) the MSI Installer